 The American Academy of Religion, names Makoto Fujimura as its ’2014 Religion and the Arts’ award recipient.
 This award is presented annually to an artist, performer, critic, curator, or scholar who has made a significant contribution to the understanding of the relations among the arts and the religions, both for the academy and for a broader public.

-American Academy of Religion will formally present the award at a special awards ceremony, the evening of November 23rd, in San Diego, at its Annual Meeting.
-Fujimura will also be the featured speaker, in scholarly conversation about his work, religion and art, at a Special Topics Forum on the afternoon of November 23rd.
+American Academy of Religion will formally present the award at a special awards ceremony, this evening (November 23rd), in San Diego, at the AAR Annual Meeting.
+Fujimura will also be the featured speaker, in scholarly conversation about his work, religion and art, at a Special Topics Forum.

 Previous recipients of the award include Meredith Monk, Holland Carter, Gary Snyder, Betye & Alison Saar and Bill Viola.